SKPVenkataSDeepthi/Data-AI-ML-Playground/Tanager Open Data Competition - Planet Pulse/README.md

 * Global coverage
 * Applications across environment, agriculture, energy, and climate

-👉 This allows detection of things invisible to the human eye—like vegetation health, minerals, and even gas emissions.
+👉 This allows detection of things invisible to the human eye, like vegetation health, minerals, and even gas emissions.

 ---